 Rachel Wynne

-Audit Senior
+Assistant Manager

-Rachel.wynne@scott-moncrieff.com
+rachel.wynne@scott-moncrieff.com

 Rachel joined the firm in 2014 as a public sector audit trainee and has since achieved her CA qualification.
 She has experience delivering external audit services to a range of public sector bodies, including local government.